wintercms/winter/modules/system/assets/ui/docs/foundation.md

 ## Making disposable controls

 UI controls should support two ways of disposing - with calling their `dispose()` method and with invoking the dispose-control handler.
-Also, disposable controls should mark their corresponding DOM elements as disposable, with October foundation API.
+Also, disposable controls should mark their corresponding DOM elements as disposable, with Winter foundation API.
 Example:

 ```js
 +function ($) { "use strict";